caius/gstr/README.markdown

 There are two runner scripts - st-run and st-test.

+### st-run

+st-run loads all the files in lib, then passes your arguments to st-run.st.
+The idea is that this will be something similar to rake, but I'm not quite sure how it works.

 ### st-test

 st-test loads all the files in lib, then all the files in lib/tests, creating a global TestSuite (accessible via `TestSuite global.`).